DanZinagri/NicheD20/docs/Classes/Martial/Barbarian/index.md

 At 5th level the barbarian expands his capabilities in a number of ways.
 He barbarian choses one of the following packages gaining its benefits.

-For a complete listing of barbaric bonds see Table: [[Barbaric Bonds]].
+For a complete listing of barbaric bonds see Table: [[Barbaric Bonds]]

 #### Vigor (Ex)